 Hi, I’m Michelle.
-I recently left my job as a technical consulting manager and joined my best friends and my fiancé, Kyle, at Keen.io (I wrote about that here).
+I recently left my job as a technical consulting manager and joined my best friends and my fiancé, Kyle, at Keen.io.
 This is the story of how I negotiated my compensation.

 When I started thinking about joining Keen, I quickly realized there is a lot I don’t know about startups.
 I’ve picked up quite a bit just by being around our CEO, Kyle, for the past few years — he’s been in and out and up and down in startups, and has shared some of the hard lessons he learned along the way.
 For example: Don’t accept equity compensation (stock shares) without knowing the percentage of the company you’ll own.
 Job titles in new companies are basically meaningless, so don’t be impressed or intimidated by them.
 And if the CEO says, “Salaries will be adjusted to market value soon,” that’s probably a best-case scenario.

 So I knew a little bit.
 I knew enough to know I wanted to join a startup.
 To be honest, I knew I wanted to join this startup.
 The founders had been dropping hints that they wanted me to join them.
 We’d already discussed some of the work I could do for Keen.
 I hoped an offer letter was coming soon.

 My big open question was, “How will I know if the offer is a fair one?”

 To begin answering this question, I started on a quest to understand startup financing.
 First, I read Venture Deals by Brad Feld.
 This book was written to help founders negotiate financing with investors, but it really helped me understand Keen’s financial situation, and I highly recommend it to anyone joining a startup.

 From there, I began googling things like “first employee startup equity” and “startup offer negotiation.”
 These were the best resources I found:

 - Equity for Early Employees in Early Stage Startups